-Based on the characterization experiments, the rheological analysis reveals a significant difference in inter-particle dynamics between the two granular suspension systems.
-Particles in the NaSCN solution exhibit notably enhanced interactions, including compressive frictional contacts and adhesive forces.
+Based on the characterization experiments, the rheological analysis reveals a significant difference in interparticle dynamics between the two granular suspension systems.
+Particles in the NaSCN solution exhibit notably enhanced interactions, including frictional contacts and adhesive forces.
 AFM measurements show no substantial difference in adhesive forces between the systems, with slightly higher adhesion in the TDE medium.
-Therefore, the increased resistance to particle motion in the NaSCN suspension is mainly due to higher sliding and rolling friction coefficients, as indicated by the critical angle of repose measurements.
-It is plausible to categorize the suspension of silica particles in TDE as comprising weakly interacting particles.
-Conversely, the suspension of silica particles in a NaSCN solution can be described as strongly interacting particles.
+Therefore, the increased resistance to particle motion in the NaSCN suspension is mainly due to higher sliding and rolling friction coefficients, as indicated by the angle of repose measurements.
+We categorize the suspension of silica particles in TDE as weakly interacting particles.
+Conversely, the suspension of silica particles in a NaSCN solution is described as strongly interacting particles.